-Ceraria pygmaea is a dwarf dioecious, glabrous, succulent plant with fat, tuberous, water-storing rootstocks up to 4 inches (10 cm) wide.
+Ceraria pygmaea is a dwarf, glabrous, dioecious succulent with fat, tuberous, water-storing rootstocks up to 4 inches (10 cm) wide.
 Stem is erect, robust and woody at the base.
-Leaves are thick, jelly-bean-like, up to 0.6 inch (1.5 cm) long, up to 0.4 inch (1 cm) across, blue-green, later yellowish-green.
-The leaves fall off almost to the touch.
+Leaves are thick, jellybean-shaped, blue-green, later yellowish-green, up to 0.6 inch (1.5 cm) long, up to 0.4 inch (1 cm) in diameter.
+They fall off almost to the touch.
 However, new leaves will grow.
 Flowers are small, inconspicuous, pale pink, usually in terminal clusters of 2 to 6.

 How to Grow and Care

 Choose a location with indirect sunlight when growing Elephant Bush indoors.
 Overly bright sunlight can char the leaves and cause them to drop off.
 Ensure that the container you choose has wide drainage holes.
 The most common mistake made in succulent plants is watering.
 They are drought tolerant but do require watering from spring to fall.
 In winter the plants are dormant and you may suspend watering.
 Elephant Bush plants in the home interior should not have consistently wet feet.
 Make sure the pot drains well and don't leave a saucer with water sitting under the container.
 Fertilize in late winter to early spring with an indoor plant fertilizer diluted by half.

 Like most succulents, Elephant Bush is easy to reproduce from cuttings.
 Take cuttings in spring or summer for best results.
 Let the cutting dry out and callous for a couple of days and then plant the cutting in damp gritty soil in a small pot.